OxfordSemantic/AdvancedWorkshop/3_2-ComplexCalculations/3_2-ComplexCalculations.md

 ## 👀 &nbsp; info rulestats

-Run `info rulestats` in the RDFox shell to show information about the rules in your data store.
+Run the command `info rulestats` in the RDFox shell to show information about the rules in your data store.

 So far, for this example you will see: